For women with PCOS, chronic stress is a critically important issue.

 A medical study from the University of Michigan has revealed a possible connection between miscarriage and the mother's cortisol level during the first 3 weeks after conception.
 Cortisol is a hormone that is secreted when you are under stress.

-Since women with PCOS already have an increased risk of miscarriage to begin with, and since they are more sensitive to stress, and since stress increases miscarriage, it make a great deal of sense to reduce your stress level if you intend to become pregnant, and while you're pregnant.
+Since women with polycystic ovarian disease already have an increased risk of miscarriage to begin with, and since they are more sensitive to stress, and since stress increases miscarriage, it make a great deal of sense to reduce your stress level if you intend to become pregnant, and while you're pregnant.

 There are lots of ways to manage and reduce chronic stress.
 We've listed below a couple of ideas.

 When you're feeling stressed out, do you unconsciously start to eat foods or beverages that make you feel better, at least temporarily?

 Afterwards, you may feel guilty and wonder why you ate a pint of ice cream instead of a garden salad.
 You know the ice cream was not a good idea but you did it anyway.